A recipe for Chocolate Fudge Pie! This flaky pie crust is filled with a rich and buttery chocolate filling for quite the decadent holiday dessert.

 This Chocolate Fudge Pie is a delicious and easy dessert from the Southern United States and a particular Thanksgiving favorite.
 A basic pie crust (I’ve included a recipe for homemade, but you can swap for a store-bought refrigerated crust) is filled with a buttery chocolate filling and baked until just set.
 It can be served warm or cold after preparing ahead of time and storing in the refrigerator.

 I personally prefer the pie warm alongside whipped cream and fresh strawberries.
 The kids like theirs with a drizzle of chocolate syrup.

-The exact texture of the pie can be controlled a bit with the baking time.
-I cooked the pie just long enough for the crust to turn lightly golden, but the center just set with a fudgy-brownie quality.
-After baking, the pie can be refrigerated and will develop a thick, creamy texture as shown in the photo above.
+The exact texture of the Chocolate Fudge Pie can be controlled a bit with the baking time.
+I cooked the pie just long enough for the crust to turn lightly golden, but the center just set with a fudgy, brownie-like quality.
+After baking, the pie can be refrigerated in an airtight container and will develop a thick, creamy texture when chilled.

-For a little nuttiness, try stirring in some chopped pecans before adding the mixture to the pie crust.
+For a little extra texture and flavor, try stirring in some chopped pecans before adding the mixture to the pie crust.